jmrk7/railflow_docs_v2/docs/cicd-apps/jenkins.md

 ## Jenkins Plugin (option 1)
 :::note Plugin approach
-Railflow Jenkins plugin is a commerical product.
-As such, it is not availble in the Jenkins plugin directory.
-Railflow Jenkins plugin (hpi file) can be download from the website's download section.
+Railflow Jenkins plugin is a commercial product.
+As such, it is not available in the Jenkins plugin directory.
+Railflow Jenkins plugin (hpi file) can be downloaded from the website's download section.
 :::

 ### Installation